Office Etiquette Tips for a Better Workday

 Communicate Professionally

-- Avoid using slang or overly casual language in professional exchanges.
+• Avoid slang, sarcasm, or overly casual expressions in professional contexts.

-- Practice phone etiquette by answering calls promptly and speaking clearly.
+• Practice good phone etiquette by speaking clearly and minimizing background noise.
 Read our full guide on Phone Etiquette »

 Follow Office Etiquette Rules for Meetings